 Asynchronous workflows

-- A call must be made to create a new task.
+- Makes a call to create a new task.
 This call must contain, in the request body, the input for the workflow.
+Response time is typically very low.
 The response contains the ID of the new task.
-The task is queued, then executed as soon as workflow's computing resources become available.

 -

-An asynchronous workflow also provides calls to:
+An asynchronous workflow also provides API endpoints to:

 - Get the status of all the tasks.